RFD 070: Negative Config Deltas

 Summary

 This RFD introduces -C / --no-cfg as the negative counterpart of -c / --cfg.
 A negative config argument accepts the same inputs as -c and reverts the matching config's influence on the conversation.
 To support precise per-source revert, each ConfigDelta gains a claims map that records which config source last set each field.
-File-based -C uses claims for provenance-based revert; key-value -C uses value comparison.
+All forms of -C (file, key-value, JSON object, and shortcut flag) use the same claim-history-driven revert: the scope of each -C is derived from the conversation's claims, not from the current contents of the named source.
+Sources are distinguished via a kv-style identity for non-file overrides.

 Motivation